-Like we explained above, a good portion of America's Marvel Universe history has been spent as a member of the Young Avengers alongside other young heroes, notably including Kate Bishop of current Disney Plus Hawkeye fame, Wanda and Vision's twin sons Billy and Tommy from WandaVision, Cassie Lang from the Ant-Man franchise, Loki's Kid Loki variant, and Young Avengers co-founder Eli Bradley who appeared in The Falcon and the Winter Soldier in his civilian identity - all of whom are current heroes in the MCU, or potential future heroes with upcoming appearances that could expand their stories.
+As we explained above, a good portion of America's Marvel Universe history has been spent as a member of the Young Avengers alongside other young heroes, notably including Kate Bishop of Disney Plus's Hawkeye fame, Wanda and Vision's twin sons Billy and Tommy from WandaVision, Cassie Lang from the Ant-Man franchise (who has been recast for an expanded and almost certainly superhero role in 2023's Ant-Man and the Wasp: Quantumania), Loki's Kid Loki variant, and Young Avengers co-founder Eli Bradley who appeared in The Falcon and the Winter Soldier in his civilian identity - all of whom are either current heroes in the MCU, or potential future heroes whose roles could expand in future appearances.

-And of course, that's not counting Riri Williams/Ironheart and Kamala Khan/Ms. Marvel, teen heroes headed for their own MCU Disney Plus series who are part of Marvel's other major teen team the Champions.
+And of course, that's not counting current Disney Plus streaming star Kamala Khan/Ms. Marvel, or teen hero Riri Williams/Ironheart who is headed for her own MCU Disney Plus series, both of whom are part of Marvel's other major teen team, the Champions.

 On that note, America Chavez fills some other important roles for the MCU.
 She's a physical and magical powerhouse - a potential Thor-level hero for the Young Avengers.

-And as one of Marvel's few LGBTQ lead characters (and the only queer Latina character ever to headline a comic for the publisher) America Chavez is perfectly poised to bring some much-needed representation and youth to the MCU, which Marvel Studios president Kevin Feige has been very vocal about expanding.
+And as one of Marvel's few lesbian lead characters (and the only LGBTQIA+ Latina character ever to headline a comic for the publisher), America Chavez is perfectly poised to bring some much-needed representation and youth to the MCU, which Marvel Studios executives have been very vocal about expanding.

-All of that in consideration, America Chavez might be the perfect character to lead the MCU into a phase that seems to be potentially dominated by the Multiverse, and the power of magic - especially one that hinges on the Young Avengers, as seems to be the likely case given Marvel's current crop of Disney Plus shows and the upcoming Doctor Strange in the Multiverse of Madness.
+All of that in consideration, America Chavez might be the perfect character to lead the MCU into a phase that seems to be potentially dominated by the Multiverse, and the power of magic - especially one that hinges on the Young Avengers, as seems to be the likely case given Marvel's current crop of Disney Plus streaming series and the events of Doctor Strange in the Multiverse of Madness.